Malabar Independent Syrian Church: Anglican churches

 Ecumenical links have also developed with the Anglican churches.
 Joseph Mar Koorilose IX was the first metropolitan of the church to travel abroad.
 In 1989, he met the Archbishop of Canterbury, Robert Runcie in England.
 During this visit, Koorilose IX expressed willingness to celebrate the Eucharist with Church of England congregations.
 In 1991, he visited England again as an official guest for the installation of George Carey as the Archbishop of Canterbury.
 During both visits Koorilose IX celebrated the Eucharist during Anglican services, sometimes alongside Church of England bishops.

 As a result of the efforts of Koorilose IX and Church of England priest Peter Hawkins, a charitable support group to provide financial help to the Malabar Independent Syrian Church was founded in the UK.
 In recognition of his services to the Thozhiyur Church, Koorilose IX consecrated Very Revd Hawkins as Chorepiscopa.

 In 1998 and 2008, Thozhiyur Church metropolitans were ecumenical observers at the Lambeth Conference of Anglican bishops.
 In 2001, bishop Sam Mathew of the Madhya Kerala Diocese of the Church of South India was a co-consecrator for the bishopric consecration of Cyril Baselios I. In 2003, Baselios I went to the UK as an official guest for the installation of Rowan Williams as the Archbishop of Canterbury.
 In July 2006 Koorilose IX and Baselios I participated as co-consecrators for the bishopric consecrations of Paul Hunt and John Fenwick as bishops of the Free Church of England.

-Thozhiyur metropolitans
+Thozhiyoor metropolitans

 The metropolitans of the Malabar Independent Syrian Church: